tjamali/genomics-analysis-suite/README.md

 * Designed for execution in **high-performance computing environments** with GPU acceleration.
 * Supports flexible specification of experimental groups, base modifications, and computational resources.

-See the [Remora Training Pipeline README](./remora_training_pipeline/README.md) for prerequisites, directory structures, and resource allocation guidelines.

 ---

 ### [RNA Pipeline](./rna_pipeline)